Mimi: I always "remind people of." Who is she?

 - And has his mother's eyes.

-- Disturbingly, Harry also notes the similarities between himself, Severus Snape Tom Riddle.
-The 'lost boys'.
+- Disturbingly, Harry also notes the similarities between himself, Severus Snape, and Tom Riddle—the "lost boys".

 - Hannibal Rising: Lady Muraski tells her nephew Hannibal Lecter that he looks just like his uncle.
 Since the young man is physically reminiscent of her late husband, she appears to be projecting some of the feelings she had for Count Robert Lecter on to Hannibal.